-A pair of cycling sunglasses has the important of job protecting a biker from bright sunshine, UV rays, wind, trail debris, low branches and anything else that you do not want in your eyes.
+A pair of cycling sunglasses have the important job of protecting a biker from bright sunshine, UV rays, wind, trail debris, low branches, and anything else that you do not want in your eyes.

 With the huge choice on offer, knowing which pair of sunglasses to get can be tricky.
 There are cheap and expensive models with different designs and colors available.

 When it comes to such an important piece of safety equipment, we want to help make a good decision.

-- Oakley Radarlock Path Sport Sunglasses
+- Oakley Radar Ev Shield Sport Sunglasses

 - POC Crave Sunglasses

-- Tifosi Podium Xc Shield Sunglasses
+- Tifosi Optics Aethon Sunglasses

 - adidas Evil Eye Halfrim Pro S Rectangle Sunglasses